BHPS weights for BHPS components in UKHLS wave 6

 For analysis A, if you are using data from 1991-2015, you should use f_indin91.lw.

 For B, if you are using data from 2010-15, you should use f_indinub_lw or f_indpxub_lw (depending on whether all your variables are included in the proxy interview).

-Updated by Sook Kim about 4 years ago
+Updated by Sook Kim over 4 years ago

 Thank you for the reply.
 Currently, we're not conducting longitudinal analysis.
 Maybe I have confused you with the information about work history elements.
 Please ignore this part.